renzbagaporo/riceanalyser/README.md

 ### What is this repository for? ###

-* This repository contains the C++ equivalent of the MATLAB segmentation algorithm and rice parameters analysis in https://www.dropbox.com/sh/ck3vq5f0zkqefe1/AABDasD5FcW4UBm45ca3kL8Ia?dl=0
+* This repository contains the C++ equivalent of the MATLAB segmentation algorithm and rice grain analysis logic.
-* 0.0.1

 ### How do I get set up? ###